 We understand that this is a crucial time and the choosing of qualification courses is very important.
-Further information about support available can be found in this booklet, including details of the Guided Pathway Information Evening.
+Further information about support available can be found in this booklet, including details of the Guided Pathway Information Evening on the 18th January 2024 5.00pm to 7.00pm.

-Whatever students are hoping to study, and then do in later life, we are sure that the Guided Pathway process will be helpful, in the full knowledge that our sole aim is to put Students First: raising standards and transforming lives.
+Whatever students are hoping to study, and then do in later life, we are sure that the Guided Pathway process will be helpful, in the full knowledge that our sole aim is to put 'Students First: raising standards and transforming lives.'